 - Business and voting by the Executive Committee may be conducted by mail electronic media, or conference call.

 - A quorum is required for transaction of official business at an Executive Committee meeting.
-A quorum for an Executive Committee meeting shall consist of three of the four members.
+A quorum for an Executive Committee meeting shall consist of three of the members.
 Executive Committee members can appoint a proxy.